privacy-scaling-explorations/maci/website/versioned_docs/version-v1.x/spec.md

 That said, even if the coordinator is dishonest, they can neither tamper nor censor with its execution.

 In MACI, the contents of a vote can only be decrypted by the coordinator.
 Moreover, the validity of a vote cannot be proven, as participants can revoke past actions through key-changes.
-Therefore, inhibiting the adversary in validating the fufilliment of such agreements.
+Therefore, inhibiting the adversary in validating the fulfillment of such agreements.

 To clarify how this works, consider the following situation between Alice and Eve involving a vote option A: